malforsaja/api-sdk/README.md

 ### Install the dependencies
 > npm install

-### Update the .env file with correct configurations
+### Check the config.json file to make the right configurations

-### Start the message service app by runnig the comman
+### Start testing the library by runnig the command
 > npm start